Bangladesh on Edge: Third Hindu Killed in Two Weeks Raises Alarming Questions

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What human impact does the article emphasize?
+What institutional questions does the article raise?